The Beginner's Guide to Microsoft Excel Online

 Want to build your own Excel Online add-ins?
 Here's a tutorial from Microsoft to help you get started.

-Connect Excel to 700+ Apps with Zapier Integrations
+Connect Excel to Thousands of Apps with Zapier Integrations

 Another great way to do more with Excel Online is with Excel integrations using app automation tool Zapier.
 Zapier can watch your spreadsheet for new or updated rows, and then start workflows with over 600 other apps based on that data from your spreadsheet.
 Or, it can search through your spreadsheet, add a new row, or even update existing rows in your spreadsheets.